 Private clinic consultations and home visits to help with a range of issues including: latching difficulties, sore nipples, mastitis, thrush, concerns about milk supply and weight gain in addition to premature babies and babies with special needs, twins and other multiples.

-International Board Certified Lactation Consultants (IBCLC) are healthcare professionals with extensive experience and in depth knowledge in supporting breastfeeding mothers.
-Qualification is via a 6 hour degree level examination and to enter the exam practitioners must have completed a set number of breastfeeding counselling hours over a set period.
+International Board Certified Lactation Consultants (IBCLC) are professionals with extensive experience and in depth knowledge in supporting breastfeeding mothers.
+Qualification is via a 4 hour degree level examination and to enter the exam practitioners must have completed a set number of breastfeeding counselling hours over a set period.
 In my case I had to demonstrate that I had spent 2500 hours supporting breastfeeding mothers before I was eligible.
-LCs are required to prove they have kept up to date every 5 years and to resit the exam every 10 years.
+IBCLCs are required to prove they have kept up to date every 5 years and to resit the exam every 10 years.
 They come from a variety of backgrounds in medicine, nursing, midwifery and breastfeeding counselling.
 Most are women.
 But a few are men as there is no requirement to have breastfed yourself in order to be an IBCLC.
 It is the highest recognised qualification in breastfeeding.

 The exam includes the following areas related to lactation: anatomy and physiology, endocrinology, biochemistry, nutrition, immunology and infectious disease, pathology, pharmacology, psychology, sociology, anthropology, research and ethics.